Sustainable Ranching Initiative

 Native grassland reseeding program

-SRI is also leading several NGP grassland restoration programs, with the goal of restoring once-plowed lands back to native plant communities reminiscent of natural prairies to benefit wildlife and people.
-WWF’s goal is to reseed 26,000 acres in the NGP over three years.
-To accomplish this, SRI staff works directly with landowners to create a native seed mix that is suitable for their location and soil type.
+SRI is also leading several Northern Great Plains grassland restoration programs, with the goal of restoring once-plowed lands back to native plant communities to benefit wildlife and people.
+In the last three years, SRI has reseeded over 30,000 acres of degraded cropland back to native grass in partnership with ranchers.
+We work directly with landowners to create a native seed mix that is suitable for their location and soil type.
 We then purchase the native seed mix for planting and provide technical support for successful establishment.

 If you are in north-central and eastern Montana, northwestern South Dakota or the Nebraska Sandhills and are interested in reseeding cropland back to native grass and forbs, please email [email protected].